wxWidgets/wxWidgets/samples/internat/readme.txt

    After you've probably installed them, type the following (example is for Unix and you should do exactly the same under Windows).

-   # all translations forgiven language should be in a separate directory.
+   # all translations for a given language should be in a separate directory.
    # Please use the standard abbreviation for the language names!
    mkdir <language>
    cd <language>

-   # generate the .po file for the program itself
+   # generate the .pot (template) file for the program itself
-   # see `xgettext --help' for options, "-C" is important!
+   # see `xgettext --help' for options
-   xgettext -C -k_ -kwxPLURAL:1,2 -kwxGETTEXT_IN_CONTEXT:1c,2 -kwxGETTEXT_IN_CONTEXT_PLURAL:1c,2,3 -kwxTRANSLATE -kwxTRANSLATE_IN_CONTEXT:1c,2 -kwxGetTranslation -o internat.po ../internat.cpp
+   xgettext -k_ -kwxPLURAL:1,2 -kwxGETTEXT_IN_CONTEXT:1c,2 -kwxGETTEXT_IN_CONTEXT_PLURAL:1c,2,3 -kwxTRANSLATE -kwxTRANSLATE_IN_CONTEXT:1c,2 -kwxGetTranslation -o internat.pot ../internat.cpp

-   # .po file for wxWidgets might be generated in the same way.
-An already
-   # generated wxstd.pot as well as translations for some languages can be
-   # found in the locale directory.
+   # initialize the translation for your language
-   cp ../../locale/<language>.po ./wxstd.pot
-   - or -
-   cp ../../locale/wxstd.pot .
+   msginit -l <language> -o internat.po

-   # now edit the files and do translate strings (this isn't done by gettext)
+   # now edit the file and do translate strings (this isn't done by gettext)
-   # you can use another editor if you wish :-) No need to edit wxstd.pot if you
+   # you can use another editor if you wish :-)
-   # already got a translated one.
-   vi internat.po wxstd.pot
+   vi internat.po

-   # create the message catalog files
+   # create the message catalog file
-   msgfmt -o internat.mo internat.po
+   msgfmt -vco internat.mo internat.po
-   msgfmt -o wxstd.mo wxstd.pot

    # run the sample to test it
    cd ..